-A Chicago Manual of Style should be consulted for the complete list of formatting guidelines.
+The Chicago Manual of Style should be consulted for the complete list of formatting guidelines.

 When citing works for a Notes section, the citation is similar to that of a bibliographic entry but there are some differences.
-Here is a Notes entry:
+Follow this format to create a Notes entry:

-With the advent of the Internet and other online sources of information, it is often necessary to provide citation information from those sources.
+With the advent of the internet and other online sources of information, it is often necessary to provide citation information from those sources.

 Here is an example of a bibliographic online citation: